Dipsingh/dipsingh.github.io/_posts/2022-10-15-Linear-Regression-Notest.md

 ![xkcd](/images/post14/xkcd1.png "Indiana Jones")

 When it comes to stats, one of the first topics we learn is linear regression.
-But many people don't realize how deep the linear regression topic is, and then you start meeting Indiana Jones.
-The intent is to dump my notes which may be helpful to others.
+But many people don't realize how deep the linear regression topic is.
+Below are my partial notes on Linear Regression for anyone who may find this helpful.

 ## Linear Model